orethirty7rd/Project1-COVID-19-Data-Exploration-with-SQL/README.md

 ## Key Insights
 - Some countries had very high infection rates relative to their population size.
 - Death rates varied significantly across regions, with some continents reporting far higher totals.
 - Vaccination rollout was uneven, with certain countries achieving much higher vaccination rates.

+## Files
+- All CSV files used can be found /data